FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1982/1982-07-04-harold-fieldings-sunday-night-at-the-blackpool-opera-house.md

 description: Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm The Contract for the show was signed by Victor Zavaroni.
 media: Show Times
 post_description: Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm
-categories: [Theatre, Blackpool-Opera-House, Harold-Fielding, OnThisDay4July]
+categories: [Theatres, Blackpool-Opera-House, Harold-Fielding, OnThisDay4July]
 last_modified_at: 27 June 2023
 ---